The best of the 3rd World

 10 Regular Seeds: $45 USD

 Fisherman does very well in the bush and is surprisingly frost resistant.
 That's probably because Ecuadorean Chola still grows wild in the mountains around the 7 volcanoes in Ecuador.
 It gets cold at 10 thousand feet above sea level.
-Harvest this beauty end of August to mid September and will streatch to 6-7 feet easily with 1-2 foot colas.
+Harvest this beauty end of August to mid September and will streatch to 6-7 feet easily.

 Feel free to start her early indoors the 1st week of April and put her in the ground outdoors June 1st for an extra large harvest.